Medical cannabis pharmacy information

 Home delivery is performed by the pharmacy or by a courier company.

-The Utah Medical Cannabis Act requires all courier companies to obtain a license with the Utah Department of Health and Human Services.
+The Utah Medical Cannabis Act requires all courier companies to obtain a license with the Utah Department of Agriculture and Food.

 Medical cannabis courier companies must: